Developing a Building Performance Program for Lakewood's Largest Buildings

 Share Developing a Building Performance Program for Lakewood's Largest Buildings on Facebook Share Developing a Building Performance Program for Lakewood's Largest Buildings on Twitter Share Developing a Building Performance Program for Lakewood's Largest Buildings on Linkedin Email Developing a Building Performance Program for Lakewood's Largest Buildings link

 The City of Lakewood has committed to greenhouse gas (GHG) reductions to minimize the negative impacts of climate change.
 Buildings are the largest contributor of GHG emissions in Lakewood because of the energy required to operate their systems, like lighting and HVAC.
-Staff is evaluating a benchmarking and building performance policy for Lakewood's largest buildings program as part of an overall building emissions reduction strategy.
+Staff is evaluating a benchmarking and building performance policy for Lakewood's largest buildings program as part of an overall building emissions reduction strategy that will lead to net zero GHG emissions from buildings by 2050.
 Single-family homes, duplexes, and townhomes are not being considered for this project, and staff is developing separate resources to support residents in those housing types.

 Key Questions and Challenges